Photo by Michael Elleray on Flicr

 The Royal British Legion Festival of Remembrance is always attended by the Queen and other senior members of the Royal Family.

-In 2019 the Festival of Remembrance will commemorate the 75th anniversary of the D-Day landings and other major battles of 1944, including the ill-fated Operation Market Garden; an attempt to invade Germany via the occupied Netherlands after D Day.
+In 2019 the Festival of Remembrance commemorated the 75th anniversary of the D-Day landings and other major battles of 1944, including the ill-fated Operation Market Garden; an attempt to invade Germany via the occupied Netherlands after D Day.

 Photo by UK Government on Wikimedia Commons (public domain)